probonopd/announce/README.md

 Description
 --
 This announces services such as ssh, sftp, and http running on the local machine to the network.
 Specifically geared toward embedded systems running OpenWrt.
 It is based on tinysvcmdns.

+Note that this could become obsolete once OpenWrt completes mdns and integrates it fully into the system; however, so far it is not well documented and I could not figure out how to use it yet.
+It also appears not to be finished yet. http://git.openwrt.org/?p=project/mdnsd.git;a=tree;

 Downloading
 --